thd3r/thd3r.github.io/_posts/2022-12-04-How-to-configure-jekyll-TeXt-theme.md

 TeXt supports Email, Facebook, Twitter, Weibo, Google Plus, Telegram, Medium, Zhihu, Douban, Linkedin, Github and Npm, more to be added.

-Depending on your settings, the social network buttons would show on every pages’ footer.
+Depending on your settings, the social network buttons would show on every pages footer.

 ## GitHub repository
 Setting for [GitHub Metadata](https://github.com/jekyll/github-metadata) plugin, you can refer to [HERE](https://github.com/jekyll/github-metadata/blob/master/docs/configuration.md#configuration) for more info.